henryw374/tempo/README.md

 * fill in the parts of the java.time API missing from Temporal (bc Tick at present is sugar on top of the java.time API on both the JVM *and* Javascript)
 * add enough testing to feel comfortable that the Clojure and Clojurescript APIs had parity.

-`Tempo` aims for a small API built using just the common parts of java.time and Temporal, so should suit both Clojure(Script) application builders who need a small cljs build size and library developers who need to include some date-time capability.
+`Tempo` aims for a low-surprise/low-sugar API built using just the common parts of java.time and Temporal, so should suit both Clojure(Script) application builders who need a small cljs build size and library developers who need to include some date-time capability.